-This holiday shortbread cookie recipe is unique from other recipes in that the dough does not need to be refrigerated during the preparation process, which means that this recipe is much quicker and easier to prepare than other shortbread recipes.
+For this holiday shortbread cookie recipe, the dough does not need to be refrigerated during the preparation process, so you'll have a much easier (and faster) time preparing these cookies than with other shortbread recipes.

 You simply prepare your dough, shape it into cookies, and then in the oven they go.
 No fuss, no muss, and in just a matter of a few minutes, you have the most wonderful shortbread cookies.
 These treats are so delightfully delicious and buttery soft that they simply melt in your mouth.